DayWait/lightCan/README.md

 be used in scenarios where, once again, network access is unavailable but there was a need to communicate with a teammate.

-To be honest I have researched to see if this already exists.
-It might but perhaps this will be a bit different.
+To be honest I did not research to see if this already exists.
+It might but perhaps this will be a bit different ...
 Just checked and something similar, if not exactly the same, exists and it is called ... who cares?
 Let's do this!